aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The architecture of Pegasus is described as being composed of three parts: the Mind, the Short Term Memory and the Long Term Memory.

 The Mind is what matches ideas to idea-patterns stored in Pegasus's long term semantic network.
-An idea-pattern is associated to an action, which is performed when the Mind determines that it matches an idea recevied as an input.
+An idea-pattern is associated to an action, which is performed when the Mind determines that it matches an idea received as an input.

 The Short Term Memory is what enables Pegasus to contextually resolve pronouns such as "it", and other deictic words and phrases.
 It is implemented as a bounded queue, and purposefully limited to 8 memory cells, corresponding to eight recently mentioned entities, as the authors believe this is optimal number for operation by human beings (cf: @miller1956magical).

 Lastly, the Long Term Memory stores Pegasus's semantic knowledge, for example is-a relationships between concepts.

-When an idea and its sub-ideas are fully resolved, such a system can take action directly (as an interpreter), or generate the equivalent code in a given programming language (as a compiler), the paper mentions Java as an example.
+When an idea and its sub-ideas are fully resolved, such a system can take action directly (as an interpreter), or generate the equivalent code in a given programming language (as a compiler) - the paper mentions Java as an example.

 ==== Translatability

-The paper brings up the of a "translatable programming language".
-We've already seen how there's a precedent for this in AGOL 68, and this paper also mentions AppleScript as a newer language that adopted this idea, at least for a period of time in the past; this really meant that AppleScript's keywords had translations in multiple natural languages.
+The paper brings up the idea of a "translatable programming language".
+We have already seen how there is a precedent for this in AGOL 68, and this paper also mentions AppleScript as a newer language that adopted this idea, at least for a period of time in the past; this really meant that AppleScript's keywords had translations in multiple natural languages.
 In any case, AppleScript took the more popular (and less naturalistic) approach of "masking" the rather traditional structured programming constructs with a thin natural language mask.

-Pegasus is designed to be language-independent at its core, this means that many different front-ends, corresponding to different concrete grammars, in turn corresponding to different human languages, can be implemented for it.
+Pegasus is designed to be language-independent at its core, which means that many different front-ends, corresponding to different concrete grammars, in turn corresponding to different human languages, can be implemented for it.
 For instance, the paper mentions Pegasus's capability of reading both English and German, and of freely translating between a language and the other.

 ==== Drawbacks

 Some of the drawbacks of the approach taken by Pegasus (and of naturalistic programming in general) are discussed in the final part of the paper.
 The general problems are said to be: varying choice of expression, vagueness inherent in natural language specifications (cf. @fantechi2021language), the convenience of mathematical notation over natural language descriptions (cf. @foolishnessnatprogramming) and the limitation in expressivity imposed on the naturalistic language by the underlying programming language when transpiling to it.

-Drawbacks related to Pegasus, or at least to the original version, include performance issues related to some of the implementation choices, the problem of having to manage an extensive database due to the choice to support a language's full natural inflection and conjugation patterns, and the limited expressivity of the initial implementation of the Pegasus language itself.
+Drawbacks related to Pegasus, or at least to its original version, include performance issues related to some of the implementation choices, the problem of having to manage an extensive database due to the choice to support a language's full natural inflection and conjugation patterns, and the limited expressivity of the initial implementation of the Pegasus language itself.

 All in all, Pegasus remains a valid example of a general purpose naturalistic programming system; the product is, to our knowledge as of writing, not yet available to the public, but one can see examples of its usage on the project's official website @pegasuswebsite.

 === CAL <cal>

-Another example of general purpose naturalistic programming language, also originally from 2006 with further developments up until recently, is presented by the interestingly called "Osmosian Order of Plain English Programmers" @osmosianblog.
+Another example of general purpose naturalistic programming language, also originally created in 2006 with further developments up until recently, is presented by the interestingly called "Osmosian Order of Plain English Programmers" @osmosianblog.

-A motivation behind this project, as explained by the authors (Gerry and Dan Rzeppa, father and son), is to eliminate the intermediate translation step from natural language pseudo-code to rigorous programming language notation (cf:  @knoll2006pegasus).
+A motivation behind this project, as explained by the authors (Gerry and Dan Rzeppa, father and son), is to eliminate the intermediate translation step from natural language pseudo-code to rigorous programming language notation (cf.  @knoll2006pegasus).

-Another motivating factor was to answer the question of whether natural language could be parsed in a sufficiently "sloppy" (partial) manner (as the authors suspect human beings do, or at least infants growing up) as to allow for flexibility in choice of expression and for a stable programming environment.
+Another motivating factor was to answer the question of whether natural language could be parsed in a sufficiently "sloppy" (partial) manner (as the authors suspect human beings do, or at least infants when growing up) as to allow for flexibility in choice of expression and for a stable programming environment.

 And finally, to determine whether low-level programs could conveniently be written in such a subset of the English language.

 The authors seem to have come to the conclusion that all of this is indeed possible, using their system.

-The authors draw a parallel between the "pictures" (we assume they're talking about mental images in human beings) and the "types" (programming language types), and between the skills that a young (or old) human being may acquire and the traditional routines of a programming language.
+The authors draw a parallel between the "pictures" (we assume they are talking about mental images in human beings) and the "types" (programming language types), and between the skills that a young (or old) human being may acquire and the traditional routines of a programming language.

-Most of the code in most of the programs, they claim, represents simple enough logic that it is most convenient to express it in natural language.
-However, high-level (natural language) and low-level (programming language) code can and should coexist in certain scenarios; the authors use the metaphor of a math text-book to support this idea: mathemathical formulas in formal notation, when convenient, interspersed in a text mostly made up of natural language; an idea akin to the philosophy behind Literate Programming we discussed earlier @literate.
+Most of the code in most of the programs, they claim, represents simple enough logic that is most convenient to express in natural language.
+However, high-level (natural language) and low-level (programming language) code can and should coexist in certain scenarios; the authors use the metaphor of a math text-book to support this idea: mathematical formulas in formal notation, when convenient, interspersed in a text mostly made up of natural language; an idea akin to the philosophy behind Literate Programming we discussed earlier @literate.

-What's striking about this language is that, albeit very English-like in syntax, there is a markedly procedural taste to it, complete with variables, loops and routines.
+What is striking about this language is that, albeit very English-like in syntax, there is a markedly procedural taste to it, complete with variables, loops and routines.
 There are something like three kinds of routines: procedures, deciders and functions.
 The procedures, just like classical procedures, are routines with side effects that "simply do something" without returning a value.
-Deciders and functions on the other hand can resolve to a value; the former being used to define when a condition is true (also allowing the system to infer when it is false), and the latter being used to derive a value from a passed parameter and also usable with possessives (such as "the triangle's area") in a fashion reminiscent of getter methods or derived properties in OOP.
+Deciders and functions, on the other hand, can resolve to a value; the former being used to define when a condition is true (also allowing the system to infer when it is false), and the latter being used to derive a value from a passed parameter and also usable with possessives (such as "the triangle's area") in a fashion reminiscent of getter methods or derived properties in OOP.

 It is possible to define custom data types, using natural language syntax to define the fields and the respective types thereof.
 Among the custom types that can be defined are "records" and "things" (a kind of dynamic structure).
-Units of measurments and the conversion between them are also supported.
+Units of measurement and the conversion between them are also supported.

 The language also supports event driven programming, and has various I/O capabilities such as timers, audio output and even a 2D graphics system which can be used to draw and plot shapes.

-The CAL compiler is freely downloadable (and can re-compile itself in about 3 seconds), together with the instructions manual available as a pdf file, all on the Osmosian Order's website; however, it is only available for Microsoft Windows systems at the time of writing.
-The 100 page manual gives a comprehensive overview of the language with plenty of examples @osmosianblog.
+The CAL compiler is freely downloadable (and can re-compile itself in about 3 seconds), together with the instructions manual available as a PDF file, all on the Osmosian Order's website; however, it is only available for Microsoft Windows systems at the time of writing.
+The 100-page manual gives a comprehensive overview of the language with plenty of examples @osmosianblog.

 === SN